Reasonable Accommodation Process Resources & Tools

 DMEC provides a variety of webinars on topics related to the accommodation process, return to work, stay at work, and the Americans with Disabilities Act (ADA) throughout the year.
 We invite you to watch the recordings from some of our past webinars.

-- Webinar Recording: Understanding Leave as an ADA Accommodation
+- Webinar Recording: ADA Basics

 DMEC @Work Magazine